DevonDeRaad/eagle.mountain/DNA.handling.protocols/readme.md

-This directory contains the protocols used to extract DNA from degraded museum specimens and prepare DNA libraries for sequencing.
+### This directory contains the protocols used to extract DNA from degraded museum specimens and prepare DNA libraries for sequencing

 - The file xxx contains the entire protocol for extracting degraded DNA from the toepads of historical museum specimens